Lennaayy/fyp/README.md

 Finally, to run the program open VSC, ensure both the game and VSC are on the same screen, navigate to *src/main.py* and click the run button in the top-right corner.

 If you wish to terminate the program at any time, hold the **q** key, though this cannot interrupt the computer vision library pipeline at the start of each level which can take 1-5 seconds.

+### Each level will start automatically, and is terminated upon completion of the game (10-15 minutes total).